dev-yaroslav-b/django-photo-album/README.md

-# Photo app created using Django
+# Photo album app created using Django
 It allows you:
 1. Create post with media files(Images, Videos)
 2. Edit or Delete your posts